Russia closes borders to slow coronavirus spread

-Russia is fully closing its borders from Monday to stop the spread of the coronavirus, the government said on Saturday

-Russia will "temporarily restrict traffic" across national borders to prevent new cases, said a decree published on the government website, which listed exceptions including diplomats.
+Russia is to completely close its borders from Monday to stop the spread of the coronavirus, the government said on Saturday.
+A decree on the government's website said Russia would "temporarily restrict traffic" across national borders to prevent new infections.

+The country closed its borders to foreigners last week and grounded all international flights on Thursday as part of increasingly stringent measures to slow the spread of COVID-19 in Russia.
+Health officials have registered 1,264 cases of coronavirus and four deaths, according to Saturday's official tally.

+Russian diplomats and truck drivers will be exempted from the new restrictions.
+Russian citizens living permanently in the Ukrainian breakaway regions of Donetsk and Lugansk would also still be allowed to cross the border, the decree said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)